 At The Marine Mammal Center

-While outside of The Marine Mammal Center’s 600 mile rescue range, we still help provide care for Hawaiian monk seals through a partnership with NOAA and the National Marine Fisheries Service due to their endangered population and need for help.
-In the Fall of 2012, The Marine Mammal Center will break ground on a new state-of-the-art hospital and visitor center for Hawaiian monk seals on Kona Island, which will provide a facility to allow for the rescue, rehabilitation and release of sick and hurt monk seals on the islands.
+While outside of The Marine Mammal Center’s 600 mile rescue range in California, we still help provide care for Hawaiian monk seals through a partnership with NOAA and the National Marine Fisheries Service due to their endangered population and need for help.
+In September of 2014, The Marine Mammal Center opened a new state-of-the-art hospital for Hawaiian monk seals located at Kailua-Kona on the Big Island.
+Called Ke Kai Ola (The Healing Sea in Hawaiian), the new facility has already rescued, rehabilitated, and rehabilitated a number of Hawaiian monk seal pups.

 |Pup||< 1 month||< 1 month|